Vaccine access expands, Infection rate lowest since Oct. 10

 In addition to Laurel Pediatrics, Forest Hills Pharmacy, 552 Locust St., St. Michael; and Gray Medical Associates, 1599 Somerset Ave., Windber, have begun scheduling vaccine appointments.

 There may be others.
-As the list grows, it takes time to get the new providers are included in the Center for Disease Control and Prevention’s vaccine.gov online search tool, the health department noted.
+As the list grows, it takes time to get the new providers included in the Center for Disease Control and Prevention’s vaccine.gov online search tool, the Health Department noted.

 “People who have yet to receive the vaccine can reach out to their (primary care doctor) to see if they are an approved provider and have any vaccine on hand,” spokesman Mark O’Neill said.